 7. Chores are rewarded

-When that app discontinued, we made chore charts for their rooms and came up with rewards they could earn.
+When that app was discontinued, we made chore charts for their rooms and came up with a reward system that allowed them to earn some goodies.
 (Get a FREE printable chore chart here!)

 These rewards varied from playing a game with dad to earning spending cash at the store.
 The girls worked hard and even learned to save their points for more “expensive” rewards.